-The Northern Territory offers the largest grant, with a maximum of $26,000 towards buying or building a new home.
+The Northern Territory offers a grant of $10,000 towards buying or building a new home.
+It used to offer the largest grant of $26,000, but this has since been reduced since May 2019.
 As in Tasmania, your income and house value does not affect your eligibility for the grant, but you should check out nt.gov.au for more information.

 Stamp duty concessions

 |New South Wales||

 No stamp duty on properties up to $650,000 and vacant land up to $350,000.
 Discounted stamp duty for properties between $650,000-$800,000 and vacant land between $350,000 and $450,000.

 |Victoria||No stamp duty on properties under $600,000 and discounted stamp duty on properties between $600,000-$750,000.|